 M/s.
-Jay Khodiyar Agency (Trade Name) is a proprietorship concern whose proprietor is Shri Piyush Jayantila Dobaria having a GSTIN: 24AJCPD002OG1Z9 filed an application for Advance Ruling under Section 97 of CGST Act, 2017 and Section 97 of the GGST Act, 2017 in FORM GST ARA-01 discharging the fee of Rs.
-5,000/- each under the CGST Act and the SGST Act.
+J K Snacks Industries, Plot No.131-132, Sarthi Industrial Park, NH No.8, Sanki, Surat, Gujarat- 394315 (herein after referred to as the "applicant" for the sake of brevity) is a partnership firm and registered under GST Act, 2017-24AAGFJ5770J1Z5 filed an application for Advance Ruling under Section 97 of CGST Act, 2017 and Section 97 of the GGST Act, 2017 in FORM GST ARA-01 discharging the fee of Rs.5,000/- each under the CGST Act and the SGST Act.

-2. The applicant is engaged in the business of manufacturing and trading of "Papad" of different shapes and sizes.
-Papad is crunchy snack that is conceptualised as a product that is raw pellet that are neither fully cooked nor ready to eat which can be stored for a longer period and needs to be cooked first either by frying or roasting before consuming as and when required.

-3. The Papad turns out to be a papad when the dough is moulded and given the shape, usually a palm size round or may be smaller or bigger.
+- 2. The applicant is engaged in the business of manufacturing and marketing of "Papad" of different shapes and sizes.
+Papad is crunchy snack that is conceptualised as a product that is raw pellet yet semi-cooked/un-cooked which can be stored for a longer period and needs to be cooked first either by frying or roasting before consuming as and when required. - 3.
+The Papad turns out to be a papad when the dough is moulded and given the shape, usually a palm size round or may be smaller or bigger.
 However, with changing of time and considering the different demands of different class of consumers innovations are made in shapes and sizes also and now Papad comes in different shapes and sizes.
-4. The applicant submitted that it does not required any extra effect to do the same with minor variations in proportions of ingredient and the dough is moulded in the desired shapes and size may be round, may be squre, may be semi circle, may be hollow circle with bars in between or may be square with bars in between intersecting each other or may be of shape of any instrument, equipment, vehicle, aircraft, animal etc. The shape may vary, the size may vary but the ingredients, the proportion of ingredients, the composition and the recipe remains similar, if not exactly the same.
+It does not require any extra effort to do the same i.e. change the shape and size of a Papad.
+The dough remains the same with minor variations in proportions of ingredient and the dough is moulded in the desired shapes and size may be round, may be square, may be semi-circle, may be hollow circle with bars in between or may be square with bars in between intersecting each othser or may be of shape of any instrument, equipment, vehicle, aircraft, animal etc. The shape may vary, the size may vary but the ingredients, the proportion of ingredients, the composition and the recipe remains similar, if not exactly the same.

-5. The applicant further submitted that they do not sell the Papad of different shapes and sizes manufactured by it in ready to eat condition.
-The applicant manufactures Papad of different shapes and size that are in neither fully cooked form nor ready to eat form till reaches the actual consumer.
-When the consumer desires to consume/ eat, the consumer needs to either fry it or bake it before consumption and upon frying/baking the Papad of different shapes and size sold by the applicant becomes consumable.
+4. The applicant further submitted that they do not sell the Papad of different shapes and sizes manufactured by it in ready to eat condition.
+The applicant manufactures Papad of different shape and size, which remains in an uncooked/semi-cooked form till it reaches the actual consumer.
+When the consumer desires to consume/eat, the consumer needs to either fry it or bake it before consumption and upon frying/baking, the Papad of different shapes and size sold by the applicant becomes consumable.

 In other words, the Papad of different shape and size are not ready and suitable for human consumption till they are fried/baked as deemed fit and as and when deemed fit by the consumer.